-Twenty states and Washington, D.C. all have medical marijuana laws on the books, yet the seriously ill in Minnesota who use medical marijuana under their doctors’ supervision are currently in danger.
-On Thursday, May 2, legislative leaders and Minnesotans for Compassionate Care (MCC) introduced HF 1818/SF 1641 – a medical marijuana bill based on compassion and common sense.
+Twenty states and Washington, D.C. all have medical marijuana laws on the books, yet the seriously ill in Minnesota who use medical marijuana under their doctors’ supervision are currently in danger of being arrested and prosecuted.
+A bipartisan group of Minnesota legislators have proposed a well-regulated medical marijuana bill, HF 1818/SF 1641.
+This legislation is based on compassion, common sense, and the best practices of medical marijuana programs from across the country.
 If enacted, medical marijuana patients will no longer be forced to live in fear simply for using the medicine that eases their pain and, in many cases, allows them to live normal lives.

 Thank you to everyone for your help to date.
 Together, we can enact an effective medical marijuana law in Minnesota.